Your new website is done. It’s ready for visitors to come pouring in. Google knows about your website, it has started indexing some pages, now what?

 This one could be a bit more tricky because you’re pitching to a business.
 You’re not likely at all to get a link to a competing business, but there’s plenty of opportunity for businesses that complement yours.

-It may be as simple as writing a review for a local business who then loves that review and posts it on their website.
-If they include a link to the person who left the review (you!) for authority then you just scored a local link.
+It may be as simple as writing a review for a local business that loves that review and posts it on its website.
+If they include a link to the person who left the review (you!) for authority, you just scored a local link.

-You can either go for the review link or provide a valuable local resource that works well for another local businesses’ website as a resource.
+You can either go for the review link or provide a valuable local resource that works well for another local business’s website as a resource.

 5) Host a Community Event